Marvel's WandaVision on Disney Plus a delightful, imaginative superhero soap utterly unlike anything in the MCU (in the best way)

-It's been a while, but it's finally time to tune in to the Marvel universe again.
-WandaVision, hitting Disney Plus on Friday, is perfectly timed, kooky comfort viewing just when the epic escapism of big-screen Marvel movies is denied to us due to the coronavirus pandemic.
+It's been awhile, but it's finally time to tune in to the Marvel universe again.
+WandaVision on Disney Plus is perfectly timed, kooky comfort viewing just when the epic escapism of big-screen Marvel movies is denied to us due to the coronavirus pandemic.

 Luckily you don't have to remember much from prior MCU films about Wanda Maximoff and her magical powers, or hot pink robot Vision, to dive straight into the show.
 All you need to know about the superpowered couple played by Elizabeth Olsen and Paul Bettany is that they're weird, they're in love, and they're the charming heart of a surreal, suspenseful and actually pretty funny sitcom-inspired story.
 (No spoilers!)